kutschke/SecondaryInputs/README.md

 </pre>
 Inspection of the output from the first job shows that art did not correctly find the crv data product for any of the events.

+The conclusion is that we must not use `noEventSort : true` in the configuration of RootInput when merging the two data files.
+This is probably not a serious constraint because we probably don't want to do this anyway.